title: Strawberry docs

 Extending the view

-async get_context(self, request: Union[Request, WebSocket], response: Optional[Response] = None) -> Any
+async def get_context(self, request: Union[Request, WebSocket], response: Union[Response, WebSocket]) -> Context

 get_context